materialsproject/fireworks/docs/tracker_tutorial.rst

 A note about nlines
 ===================

 The tracker is meant to give basic debug information about a job, not to permanently store output files.
-There is a limit of 1000 lines to keep the Mongo document size reasonable.
-We suggest you leave nlines to be about 25 lines or so.
+There is a limit of 1000 lines to keep the Mongo document size reasonable, and to keep FireWorks performing well.
+We suggest you leave nlines to be less than 100 lines and only use this feature for basic debugging.